Effects of Cussing.com

 When hearing cussing, responding in a way that

 To break/change the habit of cussing it might help to consider your goals related to the matter, and then in the moment when conflicting goals arise, work to change your goals in the moment.
-Suggestions for some types of situations: Also, allowing yourself to be at peace with the habit breaking/changing process.
+Suggestions for some types of situations: Also, being at peace with the habit breaking/changing process.

 To help children avoid cussing (and the attitudes it can influence), you might address such word use in a way that